 On Nov.
-7, 2017, Longview voters will be asked to consider a $121.6 bond to replace or renovate four buildings that serve the youngest learners.
+7, 2017, Longview voters will be asked to consider a $121.6 million bond to replace or renovate four buildings that serve the youngest learners.
 In addition the request includes support for security cameras, locks, lighting and other security improvements in the district.
 The proposal was crafted after nearly two years of committee recommendations, expert reports, public input, and board deliberations.

 In brief, the proposal would–